nootr/cheator-completor/README.md

 hardest shuffle to do smoothly due to the in-jog that's being made by the left hand which can easily disrupt the rhythm of the shuffles.*
 * Under-cut to out-jog, forming break at in-jog
-* In-jog top card during downward motion of right hand
+* In-jog top card with your left hand
 * Run one
 * Throw
 * Shuffle off